munaray/standeva-munaray/src/markdown/roi-of-agentic-ai.md

 ## Make the Business Case, Then Scale

 1. **Pick a beachhead.** Choose one high-friction process in a single department.
 Size the hours and dollars it consumes today.
-2. **Prototype with clickbuy.ai.** Encode the workflow into an agent with auditable steps and clear guardrails.
+2. **Prototype with clickagent.ai.** Encode the workflow into an agent with auditable steps and clear guardrails.
 3. **Measure ruthlessly.** Track hours saved, error-rate reductions, cycle-time improvements, and direct cost savings.
 4. **Share the case study.** Use that data to secure buy-in for broader rollout, then scale to adjacent processes.